Procariama: Known material

 Three specimens of Procariama are known in addition to the lectotype.
 Firstly, there's MACN-6939, consisting of a femur missing its distal end, the distal part of the left tarsometatarsus and a few pedal phalanges.
 Secondly we have FM-P 14525, an exquisitely preserved and nearly complete skeleton.

 Classification

 Like all phorusrhacids, Procariama is part of the order Cariamiformes, the only modern representatives of which are the seriemas.
 Procariama is traditionally placed in the subfamily Psilopterinae, but in the description of Llallawavis scagliai, it is placed in the subfamily Mesembriornithinae as a sister taxon of Llallawavis.
+In 2024, it was reclassified as a member of the Psilopterinae.